Stark Raving Theatre

 Stark Raving Theatre was a theatre company in Portland, Oregon that operated from 1988 to 2006.
-Unlike most other theatres in the country, it was dedicated to premiering new works.
+It was dedicated to premiering new works.

 Starting up

 The company was founded by playwrights Rod Harrel, Robin Suttles, and E.J.
 Westlake, who had met working for The New Rose Theatre.
 Concerned about the lack of venues for new works, the three writers decided to create a space where artists could experiment with existing material and to workshop new plays.
 Initially, Harrel was the artistic director, Suttles was the Technical Director, and Westlake was the managing director.
 The Board of Directors included artists such as Cathy J. Lewis, Joel Applegate, and David Williams.
 The name "Stark Raving" derived from the theatre's original plan to occupy a space on Stark Street; however, the first few seasons took place in the basement of the Bullring Restaurant (seating less than 50 people) on Northwest 27th Street.
 With an average ceiling height of only 6 feet 6 inches, the space certainly presented challenges for both designers and actors.